 Code Message

 2100 REAL Divide By Zero

 A REAL value is divided by zero.
 This error is always caught.

-21Ø1 REAL Math Overflow
+2101 REAL Math Overflow

 A REAL value is too large for representation.
 This error is always caught.

 2104 SQRT of Negative Argument

 The parameter for a square root function is less than zero.
 This error is always caught.

-21Ø5 LN of Non-Positive Argument

-The parameter of a natural log function is less than or equal to zero.
+Code Message 2105 LN of Non-Positive Argument The parameter of a natural log function is less than or equal to zero.
 This error is always caught.

-21Ø6 TRUNC/ROUND Argument Range

-The REAL parameter of a TRUNC, TRUNC4, ROUND, or ROUND4 function is outside the range of INTEGERS.
+2106 TRUNC/ROUND Argument Range The REAL parameter of a TRUNC, TRUNC4, ROUND, or ROUND4 function is outside the range of INTEGERS.
 This error is always caught.

-2131 Tangent Argument Too Small

-The parameter for a TANRQQ function is so small that the result is invalid.
+2131 Tangent Argument Too Small The parameter for a TANROO function is so small that the result is invalid.
 This error is always caught.

-2132 Arcsin or Arccos of REAL > 1.0

-The parameter of an ASNRQQ or ACSRQQ function is greater than one.
+2132 Arcsin or Arccos of REAL $> 1.0$ The parameter of an ASNRQQ or ACSRQQ function is greater than one.
 This error is always caught.

-2133 Negative Real To Real Power

-The first argument of an PRDRQQ or PRSRQQ function is less than zero.
+2133 Negative Real To Real Power The first argument of an PRDRQQ or PRSRQQ function is less than zero.
 This error is always caught.

-2134 Real Zero To Negative Power

-There was an attempt to raise zero to a negative power in one of the functions PISRQQ, PIDRQQ, PRDRQQ, or PRSRQQ.

-2135 REAL Math Underflow

-The significance of a REAL expression has been reduced to zero.

-2136 REAL Indefinite (Uninitialized Or Previous Error)

-The REAL value called "infinity" was encountered.
-This may occur if the \$INITCK metacommand is on and an uninitialized REAL value is used, or if a previous error set a variable to indefinite as part of its masked error response.

-2138 REAL IEEE Denormal Detected

-A very small real number was generated and may no longer be valid due to loss of significance.

-- 2139 Reserved - 2140 REAL Arithmetic Processor Instruction Illegal Or Not Emulated

-An attempt was made to execute an illegal arithmetic coprocessor instruction, or the floating point emulator cannot emulate a legal coprocessor instruction.
+2134 Real Zero To Negative Power There was an attempt to raise zero to a negative power in one of the functions PISRQQ, PIDRQQ, PRDRQQ, or PRSRQQ.
+2135 REAL Math Underflow The significance of a REAL expression has been reduced to zero.
+2136 REAL Indefinite (Uninitialized Or Previous Error) The REAL value called infinity was encountered.
+This can occur if the \$INITCK metacommand is on and an uninitialized REAL value is used, or if a previous error set a variable to indefinite as part of its masked error response.
+2138 REAL IEEE Denormal Detected A very small Real number was generated and may no longer be valid due to loss of significance.
+2139 Reserved 2140 REAL Arithmetic Processor Instruction Illegal Or Not Emulated An attempt was made to execute an illegal arithmetic coprocessor instruction, or the floating point emulator cannot emulate a legal coprocessor instruction.